 Mitigation

-Mitigation is the activity of limiting the addition of new debris in the space environment via a forward looking mitigation strategy that includes standards to require propulsive collision avoidance capability for mission duration and deorbit and to fix requirements for the deorbit of all hardware at end of mission.
+Mitigation is the activity of limiting the addition of new debris in the space environment via a forward looking mitigation strategy.
+That strategy may include standards recommending propulsive collision avoidance capability for mission duration and deorbit, and to fix requirements for the deorbit of all hardware at end of mission.

 Remediation